graciellehigino/ms_range_interactions/manuscript.md

 combined different types of occurrence data to measure the accuracy of datasets [@Hurlbert2007SpeRic; @Hurlbert2005DisRan; @Ficetola2014EvaRob], none have used different types of information so far (i.e., ecological characteristics other than geographical distribution).
-Here we suggest jointly analyzing species occurrence (range maps and point occurrences) and ecological interactions to identify mismatches between datasets.
+Here we suggest jointly analysing species occurrence (range maps and point occurrences) and ecological interactions to identify mismatches between datasets.